deprecated-packages/EventDispatcher/README.md

 Also you can find [`AppEvents.php`](example/Event/AppEvents.php) that basically lists all used events.
 It's not necessary for the starters, just convenient in huge applications.

-For more details, check [Symfony documentation](http://symfony.com/doc/current/components/event_dispatcher/introduction.html).
-Or [this very nice presentation](http://www.slideshare.net/DigitalPoetsSociety/symfony2-components-the-event-dispatcher) with real-life examples.
+For more details, check [Symfony documentation](http://symfony.com/doc/current/components/event_dispatcher/introduction.html), or [this very nice presentation](http://www.slideshare.net/DigitalPoetsSociety/symfony2-components-the-event-dispatcher) with real-life examples.

 ## Testing